In the ongoing debate of SEO vs SEM, one thing remains true.

-The beauty of performing proper SEO is that over the long run, the maintenance and cost to maintain your rankings and continue to receive traffic is very low.
+The beauty of performing proper SEO is that over the long run, the maintenance and cost to maintain your search engine position ranking and continue to receive traffic is very low.

-The average CTR, click through rate, across all industries for Google Ads is 3.17%.
+The average click-through rate (CTR), across all industries for Google Ads is 3.17%.

 This means that on average, 3 people out of 100 people who see your ad will click on your ads.